OnePartHarmony/Project3-Planning/README.md

     - Description of company
     - Company's advertised values
 - Browse companies using a search function
-- Have a snapshot of each company that shows a general rating from 1-5 with decimals (i.e. 4.3, 1.5 etc.)
+- View a snapshot of each company that shows a general rating from 1-5 with decimals (i.e. 4.3, 1.5 etc.)
-- Have a “show” page for each company that has more information
+- View a “show” page for each company that has more information
+- Comment both on the company and individual reviews

 - Create reviews that can be as in depth or short as the user wants, to a certain point. ( there needs to be a general rating at the very least)
-- Comment both on the company and individual reviews

 - MVP Reviews will contain
     - General rating from 1-5